 Many thanks to the marvellous Gill Kirk who suggested “The 7 Deadly Sins of Writing” as a blog topic!
-(If you have an idea for a topic or a writing question, then tweet me or leave a message on the Facebook wall.)
+(If you have an idea for a topic or a writing question, then tweet me or leave a message in the B2W Facebook group.)

 No, I’m not talking about sleeping your way to the top … though whatever floats your boat!